blackstream-x/pyxelate/docs/pixelate-videos.md

    all frames after the selected one will be discarded.)_
 3. Select pixelation start by selecting frame and area.
 4. Select pixelation stop by selecting frame and area.
-   _(tba: Normally, clicking the `▷ Next` button will take you to the following panel.
+   Normally, clicking the `▷ Next` button will take you to the following panel.
-   This panel behaves differently: it is repeated until you click the `✓ Apply` button, allowing chained pixelations to break up non-linear movements of objects in the video indo smaller linear movement steps.)_
+   This panel behaves differently: it is repeated until you click the `✓ Apply` button, allowing chained pixelations to break up non-linear movements of objects in the video into smaller linear movement sections.
-5. The pixelation is applied using linear movements of the pixelated area between the consecutive “stations” selected in the previous panels.
+5. The pixelation is applied using linear movements of the pixelated area in each section between the consecutive “stations” of the pixelation route selected in the previous panels.
    You can review the whole clip flip book style, and you can save the video, and/or jump to the pixelation start selection panel (#3) for an additional pixelation.